NoahKim623/stockmarket-test/README.md

 # Stock Analysis & Backtesting Dashboard

-A desktop **educational** tool for exploring stock price data, technical indicators, and simple trading strategies.
+A desktop tool for exploring stock price data, technical indicators, and simple trading strategies.
 It fetches market data, charts it with TradingView's Lightweight Charts, computes indicators, and backtests toy strategies against a Buy & Hold baseline — all in a native window.

-> **This is an educational analysis tool, not financial advice.** Nothing here
-> predicts future prices.
-Technical indicators and backtests describe *historical,
-> hypothetical* behavior only. **Past performance does not indicate future results.**

 ---